 Florida’s Implied Consent Warning

 Florida’s implied consent statute requires the officer to read the warning after the DUI arrest.
-If the person thereafter refused to submit to the lawfully requested chemical test, then that refusal might trigger an administrative “on the stop” suspension of the driver’s license.
+If the person after that refused to submit to the lawfully requested chemical test, that refusal might trigger an administrative “on the spot” suspension of the driver’s license.
 Additionally, the refusal might be admissible at trial to show “consciousness of guilt.”

-If the refusal is invalid, then the administrative suspension should be invalidated (assuming the driver demands a formal review hearing within 10 days of the arrest).
-At trial, if the officer didn’t read the implied consent warning then any evidence of a “refusal” should be excluded from trial because it is irrelevant.
+If the refusal is invalid, the administrative suspension should be invalidated (assuming the driver demands a formal review hearing within ten (10) days of the arrest).
+If the officer didn’t read the implied consent warning at trial, evidence of a “refusal” should be excluded from trial because it is irrelevant.

 Attorney for the Implied Consent Warning in Tampa, Florida

-After an arrest for DUI and refused testing in Tampa, FL, then contact an experienced criminal defense attorney at the Sammis Law Firm to find out how Florida’s Implied Consent laws might impact your case.
+After an arrest for DUI and refused testing in Tampa, FL, contact an experienced criminal defense attorney at the Sammis Law Firm to determine how Florida’s Implied Consent laws might impact your case.

-Our main office is located in downtown Tampa, FL, in Hillsborough County.
-Our second office is located in New Port Richey, FL, in Pasco County.
-We also represent clients in all of the surrounding counties including Hernando County, Pasco County, Pinellas County, and Polk County, FL.
+Visit our main office in downtown Tampa, FL, in Hillsborough County.
+We also have offices in Clearwater and New Port Richey, FL.
+We also represent clients in all surrounding counties, including Hernando County, Pasco County, Pinellas County, and Polk County, FL.

 Contact us for a free and confidential consultation.
-We can discuss the charges pending against you, the typical penalties for that type of charges, and the best defenses that can be used to aggressively fight the case.
+We can discuss the charges pending against you, the typical penalties for that type of charge, and the best defenses that can be used to fight the case aggressively.

 Call 813-250-0500 today.